awslabs/service-workbench-on-aws/scripts/load-test-workspaces/README.md

 #### Stop all the test workspaces available:

-(The current version of Service-Workbench-On-Aws does not support START & STOP workspaces yet)
-Run this command : `node load-test.js stop`
+(The current version of the solution does not support START & STOP workspaces yet) Run this command : `node load-test.js stop`

 You should wait until they all pass to the status `STOPPED` before running the next command.